Paryushana – A Jain Festival

 My people mostly assume that I can easily do athai (8-day fasting), considering my otherwise petite diet.
 But no, it becomes difficult for me to do even ekasana (i.e. eating only once a day).
 I can’t stay without food for really long.
 So, while everyone else in the family was observing different kinds of fasting; I decided to do it differently.
 I gave up my mobile phone for 8 days.

 When people came to know about this, they had their eyebrows raised.
 Like, according to them, in this day-and-age this the biggest form of fasting anyone can do.
 Not using mobile for 8-straight days.
-But believe me it’s not difficult at all.
+But believe me, it’s not difficult at all.
 The whole experience was, in fact, really refreshing.
-You actually have a detox feeling.
+You actually have a detoxed feeling.

 Cons of Giving up Mobile Phone